 Minor football players:

-In the case of a minor, the player may sign a contract with a club provided that he is 15 years of age and:
+In the case of a minor, the player may sign a contract with a club provided that he turned 15 years old and:

 - The maximum duration of the contract is three (3) years;

 - The contract must be signed by the Club, the football player and his parents/legal guardians.
-The signatures of the parents/legal guardians must be certified by the mukhtar of the municipality where they reside or by a certifying officer.
+The signatures of the parents/legal guardians must be certified by the mukhtar of the community they leave or by a certifying officer.

 A Training Agreement between a club and a minor player is required.
 Have in mind that a contract between a minor player and a club does not substitute the Training Agreement.
 The training agreement must be signed by the Club, the player and his parents/legal guardians.
-The signatures of the parents/legal guardians must be certified by the mukhtar of the municipality where they reside or by a certifying officer.
-The training agreement expires when the player turns 18 years of age.
+The signatures of the parents/legal guardians must be certified by the mukhtar of the community they leave or by a certifying officer.
+The training agreement expires when the player turns 18 years old.

 Regarding transfer of minor players between clubs the consent of parents/legal guardians is required.